azhank391/hostelhive/README.md

 - **Next.js App Router**
   - Uses the `app/` directory, layouts, and server components
   - Server Actions + API routes for backend logic
+- ** Node.JS and ExpressJS
+  - Uses Node.JS for the backend and express routes for the apis
 - **Authentication & Authorization**
   - JWT-based auth with role-based access (Superadmin, Admin, Warden, Student)
   - Middleware enforcement for protected routes